 Then keep the movement target unchanged until trend quality is restored, and make intake decisions using intake logs, weekly averages, and body trend.

-Fuel uses active Calories from your connected device to shape movement context inside total daily energy expenditure, calorie targets, and wearable metrics.
+Fuel uses Active Calories from your connected device to shape movement context inside total daily energy expenditure, calorie targets, and wearable metrics.
+For the Apple Watch–specific workflow — how the ring, workouts, and Apple Health sync feed your daily numbers — see Apple Watch-Based Calorie Targets.